zenml-io/blog.zenml.io/_posts/2022-03-02-continuous-deployment.md

 Developing the Service abstraction horizontally is also a priority, albeit more of a long-term goal.
-For the model serving case, the Service concept should ideally act as a unified, tool agnostic model serving interface, entirely independent of the Stack configuration, that allows continuous deployment pipelines to be portable not just across different infrastructure domains, but also across different model serving tools.
+For the model serving case, the Service concept should ideally act as a unified, tool-agnostic model serving interface, entirely independent of the Stack configuration, that allows continuous deployment pipelines to be portable not just across different infrastructure domains, but also across different model serving tools.